-Mid-America Christian University has held the following educational classes and programs during the 2021-2022 school year for the students attending Mid-America Christian University.
-Along with the following classes, MACU PD also trains faculty, staff, and students on active shooter response and the Violence Against Women Act.
+Mid-America Christian University has held the following educational classes and programs, during the 2023-2024 school year, for the students attending Mid-America Christian University.
+Along with the following programs, MACU DPS, along with MACU Human Resource Department also provides faculty, staff, and students with information on active shooter response and the Violence Against Women Act.